Covent Garden

 To the British Government.

 - When I die, says Julian, I will leave no will.
-Then all I have will go to Her Majesty… I give her thanks.
+Then all I have will go to Her Majesty… I

 - Today, says Julian, I feel very lucky.